nlaq/FILM/README.md

 <img width="382" height="437" alt="screenshot" src="https://github.com/user-attachments/assets/8d63d281-75af-45a3-9b65-85f9f3b59073" />

-It works on linux and Mac Os.
+It works on Linux and Mac Os.
 If you dowload a release [https://github.com/dnglab/DNGFilm/releases] just double click on the file to open the app.

 On Mac OS